ovesco/diosaur/README.md

 of code, avoiding obvious bindings and other repetitive stuff.
 It internally depends on `reflect-metadata` to guess the maximum indications out of your code, but still allows you for finer definition of your services.

+## Please note that you require Typescript to use this library, as it makes usage of Annotations to work.

 ## Example
 ```typescript
 @Service()